 Don’t get me wrong, it’s an incredible study and I urge you to read it and see what you think – but to me and many others, this isn’t voiced search.
 This is voice assistance.

 “Voice “search” is not the same as voice “assistance”.
 We do a lot of the latter, very little of the former.” – Ian Lurie

-Voice assistance can be amazing.
-Google are using AI to improve speech recognition for people with impaired speech.
+Voice assistants can be amazing.
+Google is using AI to improve speech recognition for people with impaired speech.
 Natural Language Processing and Natural Language Generation can, and will, be amazing.

 Voice assistance is using Alexa, Google, Cortana (etc.) to make your life easier.